iTwin/bis-schemas/Domains/0-Core/BisCore.remarks.md

 See [GeometryStream](../../learning/common/geometrystream/) for a more in-depth explanation about that property.

+### Drawing

+A `Drawing` instance with a NULL _ScaleFactor_ implies no scaling is applied to any Text contained in the GeometryStream of elements in its submodel.
+That is effectively the same as _ScaleFactor_ = 1.0.

 ### DrawingModel

 > Behavior: The system handler (C++) for `DrawingModel` ensures that the *modeled element* for a `DrawingModel` is a `Drawing` or a `TemplateRecipe2d`.